ossf/scorecard/README.md

 [BigQuery public dataset](https://cloud.google.com/bigquery/public-data).

-This data is available in the public BigQuery dataset `openssf:scorecardcron.scorecard`.
-The latest results are available in the BigQuery view `openssf:scorecardcron.scorecard_latest`.
+This data is available in the public BigQuery dataset `openssf:scorecardcron.scorecard-v2`.
+The latest results are available in the BigQuery view `openssf:scorecardcron.scorecard-v2_latest`.

 You can extract the latest results to Google Cloud storage in JSON format using the [`bq`](https://cloud.google.com/bigquery/docs/bq-command-line-tool) tool: